sodabubblewine/sodabubblewine.github.io/README.md

 > Thankfully, if you do not already know how javascript arrays work, you get the joy of learning that first before coming back here.
 >
 > I have not yet found a faster way to introduce programming than to present it after teaching logic up to and including Quine's main method (of proof for predicate logic).
-> Since more people are familiar with javascript than they are with Quine's main method-- or with the methods of logic-- I shall continue to avoid what might otherwise appear as an entirely roundabout way of teaching programming from scratch.
+> Since more people are familiar with javascript than they are with Quine's main method--- or with the methods of logic--- I shall continue to avoid what might otherwise appear as an entirely roundabout way of teaching programming from scratch.

 The function named 'cdr' takes one argument and returns the item at index one of it.